-Blood flow restriction training, also known as occlusion training or KAATSU, might sound like some sort of hardcore training method reserved only for meatheads and serious athletes, but that’s hardly the case.
+Blood flow restriction training (BFR), also known as occlusion training or KAATSU, might sound like some sort of hardcore training method reserved only for meatheads and serious athletes, but that’s hardly the case.

-In fact, it could be the perfect addition to a training plan for weekend warriors, a way to get older adults started with building strength and muscle, and a solution for rehabbing injuries faster than ever.
+BFR could be the perfect addition to a training plan for weekend warriors, a way to help older adults build muscle and strength, and a great way to rehab injuries faster than ever.

 What Is Blood Flow Restriction Training?